blindfuchskatz/bank_account_monitor/README.md

 It is assumed that the bank account statement file is provided by the user.
 Check the release notes in the git tags which banks are supported.

-The following section describe how to create the sort rule and configuration file.
+The following sections describe how to create the sort rule file, the available presentation options of the categorized transactions and how to configure the Bank Account Monitor.
+Finally there is a brief explanation of how to execute the Bank Account Monitor.

 #### Creating a sort rule file